feature-engineering-studio/syllabus/README.md

 ### Team Deliverables

-* Complete an automated data collection and visualization assignment to be presented (**Due 9:00am November 14**)
+#### Class Project
+* ClickUp workplan
+* Github Repo
+* Presentation

+#### Placement Project
-* Memorandum of understanding including description of deliverables signed by supervisor (**Due 5:00pm September 28**)
+* Memorandum of understanding including description of deliverables signed by supervisor
+* Privacy policies that govern data use & any specific non-disclosure agreements
-* Project timeline and division of labor (**Due 5:00pm September 28**)
+* Project timeline, finishing date and division of labor in ClickUp
-* Evidence of Project Management tool use (**Due 5:00pm December 5**)
-* Final deliverable as defined in consultation with site supervisor (**Due date determined in consultation with site**)
+* Final deliverable as defined in consultation with placement supervisor

 ## Relationship to Learning Analytics Program Capstone Project

 Site projects started in FES are intended to become Capstone Projects for completion of the Learning Analytics Masters Program.
-In order to use team projects as Capstone submissions teams must present on their project at the **Learning Analytics End of Year Ceremony in April, 2018**.
+In order to use team projects as Capstone submissions teams must present on their project at the **Learning Analytics End of Year Ceremony in March, 2019**.

 ## Schedule